 All applications to the graduate program must be made on-line.
 Applicants residing in New York State and can apply to the M.S. application fee waiver option here, provided that they have an undergraduate GPA of at least 3.0 and meet the admissions deadlines.

-- To apply to Linguistics M.A. and Ph.D. programs, including the Germanic and Sociolinguistic MA degrees click here.
+- To apply to Linguistics M.A. and Ph.D. programs, including the Germanic, Sociolinguistic, and East Asian Languages and Linguistics MA degrees click here.